 NLP for Educators

-Final NLP Practitioner Course of 2019 Sun 20th - Sat 26th 9.00 am - 6.00 pm Eid Special EARLYBIRD discount of 25% on the standard fee for those who register & pay by the deadline of 30th June
+Final NLP Practitioner Course of 2019 Sun 20th - Sat 26th 9.00 am - 6.00 pm Special Extra EARLYBIRD discount of AED1000 on the standard fee until 30th Sept or while places still available

 NLP provides a set of concepts and techniques that can be applied to any situation to improve communication and generate better outcomes and is now widely acknowledged to be the number one system for modeling excellence.